christinegp/docs/howto/manage_rewards.md

 * Search for a reward category by typing its name into the search field at the top of the Stellar platform

 ## <a name="organise"></a>Organising a Reward
-* An reward can be organised by first accessing the reward's settings page
+* A reward can be organised by first accessing the reward's settings page
 * Click on the reward post and subsequently on the edit button to edit the reward settings
 * Organise the reward by filling in the *Internal Name*, *Categories*, *Tags* and *Tracking Code* fields respectively.
 This will allow you to easily search and monitor a reward in the future

 ## <a name="owner"></a>Managing Ownership
 * Add *Assignees* to appoint a Marketer to be in charge of the reward
-* Click on an reward post to access its reward settings
+* Click on a reward post to access its reward settings
 * Click on the edit button on the right panel of the screen
 * Key in an Assignee Name under the *Assignees* field and save
 * The Assignee can keep track of his/her tasks/ownership by searching for his/her Assignee name in the search field